welcome to documentary arts

 The permanent collection at The Deep Ellum Community Center, When You Go Down in Deep Ellum, was created in collaboration with Documentary Arts.

-Truth in Photography, a photography website produced by Documentary Arts, recently launched its Winter 2025 edition.
+Truth in Photography, a photography website produced by Documentary Arts, recently launched its Fall 2025 edition.
 The site asks the question, “Where does the truth lie in a photograph?”

 Texas African American Photography Archive